British Choirs on the Net

 • Anton Bruckner Choir, London Anton Bruckner Choir was founded by Christopher Dawe in 1995, and is now established as one of London's top amateur chamber choirs.
 The choir numbers between 35 for smaller scale concerts and up to 50 for the larger scale works.
 Our repertoire is wide, including the major works for chamber choir but also larger scale choral works.
 Recent highlights have been the Monteverdi Vespers with the English Cornet and Sackbut Ensemble in 2002, and Bach's Mass in B Minor in March 2004.
 The music of Anton Bruckner features regularly in our programmes, and the name of the choir reflects our belief in producing a full, but beautiful sound, without the sometimes rather mannered choral habits of some other chamber choirs!

-• Appledore Singers e-mail only: contact chrispam15@btinternet.com The Appledore Singers has 41 members and they provide entertainment for private functions, weddings, charities and fund-raising events.
+• Appledore Singers, North Devon The Appledore Singers has 41 members and they provide entertainment for private functions, weddings, charities and fund-raising events.

-• Arcadian Singers, Oxford University We are a chamber choir of about 20 members.
+• Arcadian Singers of Oxford University We are a chamber choir of about 20 members.
 We rehearse on Tuesday evenings and perform one concert each term.
 Over the past five years we have recorded two successful CDs, broadcast live on BBC Radio 3 and have toured yearly.

 • Architects Choir, MUSARC, London Based at London Metropolitan University's School of Architecture and Spatial Design, this is an adult choir which meets on Tuesday evenings at London Met University, near Highbury & Islington tube station.
 Many of the singers are either postgraduate students or professional people who work in the visual arts.
 The group sings traditional and avant garde choral music and collaborates with other sound artists and composers to create innovative programmes in interesting architectural spaces.
 Singers also receive tuition in voice production techniques.
 Membership is open.